Updated March, 2020

 We at Pics.io have a big team, but, I believe, everyone will agree that our designer Alexey is the heart of it.
-Today Aleksey will share his long-term experience on assets organization.
-If you are a designer you will get some basic principles raising your productivity to a new level & organizing your design files in the most effective way .
+Today Aleksey will share his long-term experience on asset organization.
+If you are a designer, you will get some basic principles raising your productivity to a new level & organizing your design files in the most effective way .

 I will surprise you.
-I’m the designer and I organize the files in our Pics.io library.
+I’m a designer and I organize the files in our Pics.io library.
 Why do I do that?
-Because when I started my work at Pics.io, all our team managed their work right in Pics.io digital asset management system and we liked it.
+Because when I started my work at Pics.io, all our team managed their work right in Pics.io digital asset management system, and we liked it.
 I personally felt the simplicity and effectiveness of this approach.

 So, let’s have a look at this process from inside!

-How Do Collections Help to Organize Work Files?
+How Do Collections Help to Organize Design Files?

 Ok, you coped with the names of the folders, but what is inside?

 Where do I recommend to start?
-A good idea is to start at the beginning — with the formation of the simplest folders structure.
+A good idea is to start at the beginning — with decluttering your workspace & the formation of the simplest folders structure.

-In my experience, the most optimal files organization structure looks in the following way.
+In my experience, the most optimal file organization structure looks in the following way.
 You have a separate folder for each task type and do mix different jobs:

 - 01 project management — technical tasks, briefs, functionality, contracts, notes on meetings, Gantt charts, etc.